Steve Witschel has been an online music writer for seven years and has played over a thousand songs in his career.

 11. Leg of a Bar Stool

 This one might be difficult to pick up, but there's nothing stopping you from getting down closer to the earth and rocking the foundation.

 It might actually be better if there's someone sitting atop it, as this renders the chair immovable and will aid in your skilled display of guitar mastery.

 Don't be afraid to get down and dirty on the floor while you showcase your innovative capacity for the live music fans in the house.
 You might get a few stains on your jeans, but the adulation you receive will make it all worth it.

 12. Several Items Found in a Woman's Purse

 Girls carry around a lot of stuff.
-To men, most of it is pretty useless - except if you're a guitar player in need of an impromptu item to double as a slide.
+Most of it is pretty useless to men—unless you're a guitar player in need of an impromptu item to double as a slide.

 King Charlemagne of the Franks on February 17, 2020:

 Boy I sure am glad there was a stripper pole around!
 I had an audition for a school disco and asked if I can borrow the stripper's pole.
 LIFE SAVER!!!

 I always make sure to carry a bar stool with me for exactly this reason.
 You never know!